pierce403/cerumbra/README.md

 For day-to-day use on a DGX Spark, the repo now includes launchers that wire up the simulated shielded inference stack:

 - `./cerumbra-server.sh`
   Installs Python dependencies (using `CERUMBRA_PYTHON_BIN` if provided), runs the Cerumbra verification suite, and performs a NVIDIA Blackwell + confidential-compute preflight before starting `server.py`.
 If the host is missing a Blackwell GPU or confidential computing is disabled, the launcher drops into an explicit simulation mode and prints remediation steps.
 By default it binds to `0.0.0.0:8765`; override via `CERUMBRA_SERVER_HOST` and `CERUMBRA_SERVER_PORT` or `--host/--port`.
+The launcher exports `CERUMBRA_MODEL_ID`, which defaults to `gpt-oss-20b`; set this variable to swap in a different model id.
 - `./cerumbra-client.sh`
   Serves the static web client with `python -m http.server` (bind/port configurable through `CERUMBRA_CLIENT_BIND` and `CERUMBRA_CLIENT_PORT`).
 Set `CERUMBRA_SERVER_URL` or append `?server=ws://host:port` to the browser URL so the UI points at your DGX Spark backend.